 Setting Description Factory Default

 Head Select this switch as Head Switch

 Member Select this switch as Member Switch Member

 Tail Select this switch as Tail Switch

 Head Role

-Setting Description Factory Default Head Port Select any port of the EDS to be the head port.
-See the following table Member Port Select any port of the EDS to be the member port.
-See the following table
+Setting Description Factory Default Head Port Select any port of this switch to be the head port.
+G2 Member Port Select any port of this switch to be the member port.
+G3

 Member Role